What to Do If You Are Planning a Destination Wedding During the Coronavirus Pandemic

-Accommodation, venue and vendors: If you have a wedding planner, ask them to send you a list of terms and conditions regarding refunds and date changes.
-If not, go through this with each booked and confirmed accommodation channel, venue and vendor to calculate how much money you would lose by cancelling the wedding, and also if postponing the wedding.
+If you have a wedding planner, ask them to send you a list of terms and conditions regarding refunds and date changes.
+If not, go through this with each booked and confirmed accommodation channel, venue and vendor.
+Then calculate how much money you would lose by cancelling the wedding and also if postponing the wedding.

 After you talk through all these details with your partner, and maybe also with your family, you will slowly get a clearer view of how you might want to move forward.